-On the other hand, an IEPD whose author has extended the MPD catalog schema is clearly required to contain the catalog extension schema document, since this is a specialized customization created by the author.
-If a different NIEM schema subset is also used, then the IEPD must also contain its superset (i.e., a complete subset that incorporates both the original subset with additional NIEM components used to extend the catalog schema document; see Rule 5-8, MPD Schema Document Extension Support Schemas Are Supersets of Spec Subsets, above.)
+On the other hand, an IEPD whose author has extended the IEPD catalog schema is clearly required to contain the catalog extension schema document, since this is a specialized customization created by the author.
+If a different NIEM schema subset is also used, then the IEPD must also contain its superset (i.e., a complete subset that incorporates both the original subset with additional NIEM components used to extend the catalog schema document; see Rule 5-8, IEPD Schema Document Extension Support Schemas Are Supersets of Spec Subsets, above.)

 The rationale for "SHOULD" in Rule 7-7, IEPD Completeness, above, relates to issues of security.
-Although NIEM is generally public, some IEPDs (and even other MPDs) may contain XML tags that provide more semantics or structure than a domain is willing to expose.
+Although NIEM is generally public, some IEPDs may contain XML tags that provide more semantics or structure than a domain is willing to expose.
 In such cases, it may be necessary to simply refer to schema documents that are required for validation and implementation, instead of circulating them within a public IEPD.
 Implementers would then be expected to know how and where to obtain the required documents.

-The [NIEM Naming and Design Rules 3.0] explains how NIEM employs adapter types to encapsulate and use other standards (e.g., geospatial and emergency management standards) in their native forms that are not NIEM-conformant.
+The [NIEM Naming and Design Rules 4.0] explains how NIEM employs adapter types to encapsulate and use other standards (e.g., geospatial and emergency management standards) in their native forms that are not NIEM-conformant.
 Other standards may use xs:import without requiring schemaLocation attributes (instead, relying only on the namespace value).
 These standards may also use xs:include.
 This XML Schema construct is disallowed by NIEM.
-When standards external to NIEM are required within MPDs, the following rule applies:
+When standards external to NIEM are required within IEPDs, the following rule applies:

 Rule 7-8.
-MPD External Schema Documents Are Local Resources
+IEPD External Schema Documents Are Local Resources

 [Rule 7-8] (WF-MPD) (Constraint)

-Within an MPD, a non-NIEM-conformant external schema document reference to another schema document and/or namespace MUST resolve to a local resource. schemaLocation attributes or XML catalogs can be used to ensure resolution.
+Within an IEPD, a non-NIEM-conformant external schema document reference to another schema document and/or namespace MUST resolve to a local resource. schemaLocation attributes or XML catalogs can be used to ensure resolution.

-For the case of non-NIEM-conformant schemas, this rule ensures that all schemas (or corresponding artifacts and namespaces) from external standards required for definition, validation, and use of the MPD are present within it.
+For the case of non-NIEM-conformant schemas, this rule ensures that all schemas (or corresponding artifacts and namespaces) from external standards required for definition, validation, and use of the IEPD are present within it.

-XML schemas are the heart of MPDs since they formally specify normative structure and semantics for data components.
-However, in general, an MPD is a closed set of artifacts.
+XML schemas are the heart of IEPDs since they formally specify normative structure and semantics for data components.
+However, in general, an IEPD is a closed set of artifacts.
 This means that all hyperlink references within artifacts should resolve to the appropriate artifact.

 Rule 7-9.
-Key MPD Resources Are Local Resources
+Key IEPD Resources Are Local Resources

 [Rule 7-9] (WF-MPD) (Constraint)

-Within any artifact of an MPD, any direct reference to another resource (i.e., another artifact such as an image, schema, stylesheet, etc.) that is required to process or display an artifact SHOULD exist within the MPD at the location specified by that reference.
+Within any artifact of an IEPD, any direct reference to another resource (i.e., another artifact such as an image, schema, stylesheet, etc.) that is required to process or display an artifact SHOULD exist within the IEPD at the location specified by that reference.

-This means that MPD artifacts, including documentation artifacts, should be complete.
-For example, if an HTML document within an MPD contains a hyperlink reference (href) to an artifact that is part of or used by the MPD, then the file associated with that hyperlink should be present in the MPD; likewise for a sourced (src) image.
+This means that IEPD artifacts, including documentation artifacts, should be complete.
+For example, if an HTML document within an IEPD contains a hyperlink reference (href) to an artifact that is part of or used by the IEPD, then the file associated with that hyperlink should be present in the IEPD; likewise for a sourced (src) image.
 Authors should exercise good judgment with this rule.
-For example, it does not require an MPD to contain copies of all cited documents from a table of references if it contains hyperlinks to those documents.
-The key operating words in this rule are: "another resource is required to process or display an artifact SHOULD exist within the MPD."
+For example, it does not require an IEPD to contain copies of all cited documents from a table of references if it contains hyperlinks to those documents.
+The key operating words in this rule are: "another resource is required to process or display an artifact SHOULD exist within the IEPD."